oauth-wg/oauth-selective-disclosure-jwt/main.md

 (Line breaks for presentation only.)

-## Sending SD-JWT and SD-JWT-R during Presentation
+## Sending SD-JWT and SD-JWT-D during Presentation

-The SD-JWT and the SD-JWT-R can be combined into one document using period character `.` as a separator (here for Example 1):
+The SD-JWT and the SD-JWT-D can be combined into one document using period character `.` as a separator (here for Example 1):

 {#example-simple-combined_sd_jwt_sd_jwt_release}
 ```